Dollar Climbs to Highest Level in More Than Three Months

 Continue Reading Below

-The Wall Street Journal Dollar Index, which gauges the U.S. currency against a basket of 16 others, was recently up 0.2% at 87.13, its highest level since July 17.
+The Wall Street Journal Dollar Index, which gauges the U.S. currency against a basket of 16 others, rose as high as 87.23, its highest level since July 17.
+The measure was recently up 0.1% at 87.10.

 Investors will also be keeping an eye out for the U.S. Commerce Department's advance estimate of third-quarter gross domestic product, due out Friday.